pmascaraque/iycdangbo/README.md

 ## Description

-Website repository for the website of the non-profit association "Infancia y Cirujia en Dangbo".
+Website repository of the non-profit association "Infancia y Cirujia en Dangbo".
 With this website, we aim to bring much needed attention and funding to the peoples of Benin.

 ## Technology